BLOG

 Through the principles of environmental psychology, she advocates for spaces that don’t just look good but feel good.
 This approach considers the psychological triggers embedded in color, layout, textures, lighting, and natural elements.

 Dr. Sally Augustin’s work on psychological interior design focuses on how environments shape our emotions and behavior.
-You can learn more about her impactful work through her articles and publications.
+You can learn more about her impactful research through her publications and articles on Psychology Today.

 Key Principles of Psychological Interior Design

 Not all spaces should be designed for the same purpose.
 Emotional zoning means designing rooms or areas that cater to specific emotional needs.
-For instance, calming colors and soft textures in a bedroom promote relaxation, while energizing hues in a home office can increase productivity.
+Calming colors and soft textures in a bedroom promote relaxation, while energizing hues in a home office can increase productivity.

 Incorporating sensory cues like lighting, texture, smells, and even sound can help regulate your nervous system.
-For example, using natural materials such as wood or stone, or incorporating essential oils into the design, can help ground a space and promote a sense of well-being.
+Using natural materials such as wood or stone, or incorporating essential oils into the space, can promote a sense of grounding and calm.

-Dr. Augustin’s approach focuses on creating spaces that prioritize the human experience.
-Whether it’s an office, home, or wellness center, a psychologically-informed design helps individuals feel connected, comfortable, and supported by their environment.
+This approach prioritizes the human experience.
+Whether it’s an office, home, or wellness center, a psychologically informed design helps individuals feel connected, supported, and comfortable in their environment.

 How to Apply Psychological Interior Design to Your Space

-Dr. Augustin emphasizes the psychological effects of color.
-Use calming shades like soft blues and greens in areas for relaxation, while bright oranges and yellows can help enhance creativity in workspaces.
+Use calming shades like soft blues and greens in areas for rest, and energizing tones like oranges or yellows in creative zones.

 Why Psychological Interior Design Matters

 Dr. Sally Augustin’s research highlights the importance of environments in shaping human experiences.
-Whether you’re designing a home, office, or wellness space, applying psychological principles can create a space that nurtures mental health, improves productivity, and encourages relaxation and healing.
+Whether you’re designing a home, office, or wellness space, applying psychological principles can help create a space that nurtures mental health, improves productivity, and supports relaxation.

-For more in-depth insights into psychological interior design, check out Dr. Sally Augustin’s expert articles and resources on her Psychology Today profile.
+For more in-depth insights, explore Dr. Sally Augustin’s expert articles and resources on her Psychology Today profile.

 Transform Your Space with Psychological Design

-By incorporating the principles of psychological interior design, you can create spaces that support your mental well-being and enhance your emotional health.
-Dr. Sally Augustin’s insights provide a scientifically-backed approach to designing environments that not only look beautiful but feel deeply nourishing.
+By incorporating the principles of psychological interior design, you can create environments that support your mental well-being and emotional balance.
+Dr. Augustin’s insights offer a science-based approach to creating homes and spaces that don’t just look good — they feel good too.

 Please fill out this forms